linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 31.05.2024 (announcement)
+- Imagine working on the cutting edge of tech! 🚀 We're growing our team—currently just three of us, but more innovators are joining soon.
+Who's excited to see our journey? 💼👥 What roles do you think we need next?
+Drop your ideas below! ⬇️ #TeamExpansion #Web4 #Linkspreed #FutureTech

+### 31.05.2024 (announcement Web4)
+- Ever wondered what the new internet looks like? 🌐 Our latest ad video is live on YouTube! 🎥👀 Check it out and let us know your thoughts in the comments.
+What excites you the most about the future? 🚀 #NewInternet #Web4 #Linkspreed #Innovation #FutureTech

+### 31.05.2024 (announcement Web4)
+- 🚀 Ready to explore the next frontier in tech?
+We're expanding our Web4 products to bring you the future, today!
+Dive into innovation with us.
+What features would you love to see? 🤖💡 Share your thoughts below! ⬇️ #Web4 #Innovation #FutureTech #Linkspreed

 ### 30.05.2024 (announcement Web4)
 - 🌐 We’re hard at work on the infrastructure behind Web4!
 What features do you want to see? 🔍 Stay tuned for major announcements coming soon! 🚀 Share your thoughts below! 👇 #Web4 #TechInnovation #Linkspreed #CommunityVoice